 A few studies use other methods in place of quasi-experiments.
-Using data from the US 1979 National Longitudinal Survey of Youth and an earlier cohort survey, a study reports evidence suggesting that the wage level of high-ability women rises 1.1% for each year after age 21 that a woman postpones first childbirth .
-This evidence is not very robust, however, as the results change when the wage profile is allowed to differ by a woman’s age at first childbirth.
+Using data from the US NLSY79 and an earlier cohort survey, a study reports evidence suggesting that the wage level of high-ability women rises by 1.1% for each year after age 21 that a woman postpones first childbirth .
+This evidence is not very robust, however, as the results change when the wage profile is allowed to differ by a woman's age at first childbirth.

-A more structured way of investigating the issue is by simultaneously modeling both labor market involvement and fertility (timing and spacing of births) and their reciprocal interactions .
-Again using data from the US 1979 Youth Survey, the study concludes that postponing first childbirth leads to higher pre-childbirth human capital accumulation and reduces the negative effect of the first child on the mother’s labor market participation.
+A more structured way of investigating the issue is by simultaneously modeling both labor market involvement and fertility (timing and spacing of births) and their reciprocal interactions.
+Again using data from the US NLSY79, a 2013 study concludes that postponing first childbirth leads to higher pre-childbirth human capital accumulation and reduces the negative effect of the first child on a mother's labor market participation .
 This study, unlike the Swedish study , reports that increasing the time between the first and the second childbirth worsens labor market outcomes for mothers by reducing the probability of working full-time and increasing that of working part-time.
-The quicker return to the labor market for late mothers whose childbirths are more spaced is thought to come at the price of a reduction in the time devoted to market work.
-The difference in results may derive again from the different institutions in the two countries: Swedish women benefit from a longer paid parental leave, while US women may perceive that staying out of the labor market for too long will lower their current income and reduce their future career prospects.
+The quicker return to the labor market for late mothers whose childbirths are more spaced is thought to come at the price of a reduction in the time devoted to work.
+The difference in results may derive again from the different institutions in the two countries: Swedish women benefit from a longer paid parental leave, while US women may perceive that staying out of the labor market too long will lower their current income and reduce their future career prospects.